The realization that change is hard punched me in the nose this week.

 “But dissonance theory predicts that the readers would find a way to distort the two articles and this is precisely what happened.
 Not only did each side discredit the other’s arguments; each side became even more committed to its own.
 This tension is called cognitive dissonance: the feeling we get when two opposing beliefs collide into one another, e.g., “I’ve been an experienced business leader for over 20 years” and the realization that “My business is failing.”

 I can think of many times when my mind took me down this path.
 It’s human nature, but it’s also destructive thinking from a professional standpoint.

-Many insurance agents I talk with swear they are looking for something new to add top line revenue yet, when presented with a specific opportunity, they find a dozen reasons not to do it.
+Many insurance agency owners and agents I talk with swear they are looking for something new to add top line revenue yet, when presented with a specific opportunity, they find a dozen reasons not to do it.
 “I’ve tried that and it didn’t work” or “that won’t work in my area.”

 This is when yes really means no, even though it sounds like yes.
 Cognitive dissonance at its best and you’re self sabotaging.

 Is this you?
 If so, being that person may be holding you back from the opportunity to add meaningful top line revenue by leveraging your existing work efforts.
 Here’s some hard data which should be good news.

 A national survey a couple of years ago found:

 - 70 percent of US households have some type of life insurance.

 - 50% of those say they need more.